The Hurt Locker: Theatrical run

 The Hurt Locker was first publicly released in Italy by Warner Bros. on October 10, 2008.
 Summit Entertainment picked the film up for distribution in the United States for $1.5 million after it was shown at the Toronto International Film Festival.

 The Hurt Locker was released in the United States on June 26, 2009, with a limited release at four theaters in Los Angeles and New York City.
 Over its first weekend the film grossed $145,352, averaging $36,338 per theater.
 The following weekend, beginning July 3, the film grossed $131,202 at nine theaters, averaging $14,578 per theater.

 It held the highest per-screen average of any film playing theatrically in the United States for the first two weeks of its release, gradually moving into the top 20 chart with much wider-released, bigger budget studio films.
 It held around number 13 or number 14 on box office charts for an additional four weeks.
 Summit Entertainment took The Hurt Locker wider to more than 200 screens on July 24, 2009, and more than 500 screens on July 31, 2009.

-The film's final gross was $17 million in the United States and Canada, and $32.9 in other countries, bringing its worldwide total to $49.9 million.
+The film's final gross was $17 million in the United States and Canada (currently it is a lowest-grossing film domestically to have ever won a Best Picture at The Academy Awards), and $32.9 in other countries, bringing its worldwide total to $49.9 million.
 It was a success against its budget of $15 million.

 According to the Los Angeles Times, The Hurt Locker performed better than most recent dramas about Middle East conflict.
 The film outperformed all other Iraq-war-themed films such as In the Valley of Elah (2007), Stop-Loss (2008) and Afghanistan-themed Lions for Lambs (2007).

 In the United States, The Hurt Locker is one of only five Best Picture winners (The English Patient, Amadeus, The Artist, and The Shape of Water being the other four) to never enter the weekend box office top 5 since top 10 rankings were first recorded in 1982.
 It is also one of the only two Best Picture winners on record never to have entered the weekend box office top 10 (The Artist being the other).

 The Hurt Locker opened in the top ten in the United Kingdom in 103 theaters, scoring the fourth-highest per-screen average of $3,607, ranking between G-Force and G.I.
 Joe in overall grosses.
 The film garnered half a million dollars in its opening weekend in the United Kingdom of August 28 through August 30, 2009, and grossed over a million dollars in the UK, Japan, Spain, and France through March.